goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0300 - The Rules of Engagement/Crafting Techniques.md

 ## Transformation Techniques

-Transformation Techniques are special techniques only learnable by characters that possess a corresponding Transformation Quirk.
-These techniques specifically define how these character moving between their "active" and "inactive" transformation states.
+Transformation Techniques are special techniques only learnable by characters that possess a [Transformation Quirk](../0200%20-%20The%20Fundamental%20Elements%20of%20a%20Hero/Unlocking%20Your%20Quirk.md#Transformation%20Quirks) and specifically define the mechanics behind how a character assume and release their active transformation state.
+A character may only ever have one Transformation Technique defined unless in special circumstances where it makes thematic sense to have varying transformations.

+The Activation Cost is determined normally by the Control Rank of the technique, and the cost is only rendered when a character is assuming their active transformation state.
+There is no cost associated with releasing their active transformation state.

-When moving into their "active" transformation state, the Activation Cost of the technique is equal to the number of Limit Points as normally determined by the Control Rank of the technique.
-For each subsequent turn that the character remains in their "active" transformation state, the Maintenance Cost of the technique is 100% of the character's Limit Refresh Rate.
-A player may collaborate with the gamemaster to determine alternative ways to recover Limit Points while their character is in their "active" transformation state.
-There is no cost associated with a character moving into their "inactive" transformation state.
+The Maintenance Cost is equal by the number of Limit Points that a character's Limit Refresh Rate would normally provide at the start of their turn, essentially setting their Limit Refresh Rate to zero (0) as long as the character is assuming their active transformation state; however, a player may collaborate with the gamemaster to determine thematically appropriate ways to recover Limit Points while their character is assuming their active transformation state.

-This technique does not count against your total number of Technique Points.
+These techniques does not count against a character's total number of Technique Points.

 ## Trump Cards